Athletics: 'Radical' proposal recommends rewriting world records

 In a "revolutionary" new proposal, European Athletics has recommended that all track and field world and European records set before 2005 should be removed from the record books.

-It would mean Mike Powell's long jump world record, Florence Griffith-Joyner's 100 meter and 200m world records and Britain's Paula Radcliffe's marathon world record would be scrapped.
+It would mean Mike Powell's long jump world record, Florence Griffith-Joyner's 100-meter and 200 -meter world records and Britain's Paula Radcliffe's marathon world record would be scrapped.

 Usain Bolt's world records, set after 2005, would still stand.